CodeupClassroom/study-halls/teddy-2018-03-02/readme.md

 ## Numeric Data Types in Java

+- Integer: `byte`, `short`, `int`, `long` -> "counting numbers" (no decimals) (xs, sm, md, lg)
+- decimal numbers: `float`, `double`
+- characters: a single character `char`, multiple characters `String`
+- boolean

+For right now: when you need a numeric data type, just use `int` or `double`.

 ## Casting

 - Implicit: more precision, we don't have to go to any extra trouble, the case *implicitly* happens
+    - e.g. int -> double
 - Explicit: usually means we could be losing something, we must be *explicit* in order to make the cast happen
+    - e.g. double -> int

+> It's easier to make variables more precise in Java than it is to "widen" their data type scope.

+> It's easier to make *the data type* of variables more precise in Java than it is to "widen" their data type scope.

 ## Method Overloading Example